Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Introduction

 \section{Introduction}

-During (dis)charge of lithium-ion batteries, the limiting physical process is the slow diffusion of lithium ions in active material particles~\cite{plett2015battery}.
-The solid diffusion slows down the charging process and thus is a key factor impacting the fast-charging performance~\cite{Weiss2021}.
-This mechanism has been well considered in physics-based models such as the widely-used Doyle-Fuller-Newman (DFN) model~\cite{Doyle1993}.
-However, it is not sufficiently described in equivalent circuit models (ECMs).
-ECMs can model the diffusion-induced overpotential by a series of resistor-capacitor (RC) pairs but cannot capture internal states such as the particle surface concentration.
-Here, we propose a circuit network consisting of diffusion resistors and voltage sources to describe the solid diffusion process and resolve lithium-ion concentration distribution to assist internal state estimation and battery control.
+During (dis)charge of lithium-ion batteries, one of the main limiting physical processes is the slow diffusion of lithium in active material particles~\cite{plett2015battery}, impacting battery fast-charge performance~\cite{Weiss2021}.
+This mechanism has been well considered in physics-based models such as the widely-used Doyle-Fuller-Newman (DFN) model~\cite{Doyle1993}; however, it is not sufficiently described in traditional equivalent circuit models (ECMs).
+Traditional ECMs account for the diffusion-induced overpotential by a series of resistor-capacitor (RC) pairs but cannot capture the internal concentration states, especially the particle surface concentration for state of available power (SoAP) estimation.
+Here, we propose a circuit network consisting of diffusion resistors and voltage sources to describe the solid diffusion process and resolve lithium concentration distribution to assist internal state estimation and battery control.

-The fundamental physical processes in lithium-ion batteries include lithium-ion diffusion in active materials, lithium-ion diffusion and migration in the electrolyte, electronic conduction in the solid conductive materials, and intercalation chemical reactions at the solid-electrolyte interface.
-These processes are well understood and described in the DFN model through description by partial differential equations (PDEs), leading to accurate prediction of battery behavior and estimation of internal states.
-Besides these basic physical processes, other physics such as thermal behavior and battery ageing from side reactions have also been modeled by mathematical equations on top of the DFN model.
-However, discretizing and solving the coupled PDEs for battery composite materials are costly in terms of implementation and computation, and thus physics-based models are not feasible for real-time computation in state-of-art battery control systems.
+The fundamental physical processes in lithium-ion batteries include lithium diffusion in active materials, lithium-ion diffusion and migration in the electrolyte, electronic conduction in the solid conductive materials, and intercalation chemical reactions at the solid-electrolyte interface.
+These processes are well understood and described in the DFN model by partial differential algebraic equations (PDAEs), leading to accurate prediction of battery behavior and estimation of internal states.
+Besides these basic physical processes, other physics such as thermal behavior and battery ageing from side reactions have also been modeled by mathematical equations added to the DFN model.
+However, discretizing and solving the coupled PDAEs for battery composite materials are costly in terms of implementation and computation, and thus physics-based models are often infeasible for real-time application in state-of-art battery control systems.